Editors

 Lavanya Viswanathan, MD, MS

-Dr. Viswanathan is Chief of Gastroenterology in Northern California as well as a Major in the U.S. Air Force.
-She serves as Associate Professor of Medicine at the Uniformed Services University of the Health Sciences, where she attended medical school, as well as clinical faculty at UC Davis.
-She completed her internal medicine residency in San Antonio, followed by fellowship at Augusta University before moving to the West Coast.
-She is a former Chair of the Council of Resident/Fellow Members and serves on the ACP Credentials Committee.
+Dr. Viswanathan is Associate Professor of Medicine at UT MD Anderson Cancer Center Department of Gastroenterology, Hepatology and Nutrition, where she works as a neurogastroenterology and motility specialist.
+She completed her internal medicine residency in San Antonio, followed by fellowship at Augusta University.
+She completed her career in the United States Air Force where she was Chief of GI at Travis AFB.
+She is a former Chair of the Council of Resident/Fellow Members and served on various ACP committees.
 She is passionate about public health issues, such as disparities in care for both patients and physicians and mentoring tomorrow’s health care leaders.
-Her views are her own and do not reflect those of the U.S. Department of the Air Force nor the U.S. Department of Defense.

 Moises is an academic Med-Peds hospitalist and an Associate Professor of Medicine and Pediatrics at the Cleveland Clinic in Cleveland, Ohio, where he is the Quality Improvement Officer of Hospital Medicine and a Core Faculty of the Internal Medicine Residency Program.
 He is the immediate past-chair of the ACP Council of Early Career Physicians and an immediate past-member of the ACP Board of Regents.